Lewesyru/ssh-to-ghostrider/README.md

 	* Hit `return`, when it prompts you for password, type the password you used to login your Mac.
 Noted that your password will NOT show up as `***` here, keep typing then press `return`.
 	* If the script finished without `Permission denied`, then it means that `ghostrider` was added to your hostname list.

+* **For Linux:**
+	* You know how to do it, don't you? ; )
 ----

 #### Step 2: Server Side
 Now the `ghostrider` is added to your hosts list, we can connect it with its hostname through `ssh`.
 (If you have skipped *Step 1*, use `140.232.230.73` instead of `ghostrider` below.)
 Currently both Windows and Mac are shipped with `ssh` function.
 Most of the Linux distributions will also have `ssh` pre-installed.
 * For **Windows** users, please use either Command Prompt or Windows PowerShell to connect `ghostrider`.
 (Personally I prefer PowerShell)
 * For **Mac** and **GUI Linux** users, please use the Terminal.

 	I will use macOS screenshot to illustrate, all the commands are the same on all OS.

 * **Connect to ghostrider**
 	* After opening your Terminal/PowerShell, type: